Bvega/innovate-portal-api/README.md

 ## © Author

-Developed by `bolivar` for educational purposes as part of Module 14 Capstone project.
+Developed by `Bolivar Vega` for educational purposes as part of Module 14 Capstone project.

 ```